Early views: Images from the Port Phillip City Collection

 The City of Port Phillip was formed in 1994 by the amalgamation of the three former cities of South Melbourne, St Kilda and Port Melbourne.
-European settlement in each of these cities dates from the mid19th century.
-Grand architecture and worker's cottages, community organisations, arts organisations and cultural sites together with sporting groups and grounds are still present today.
-Each city was renowned for its individual identity.
+European settlement in each of these cities dates from the mid 19th century.
+Each city was renowned for its distinct identity.

 South Melbourne was first known as Emerald Hill, because the hill on which the town hall now stands was a green island surrounded by swamps.
 The Hill was a traditional social and ceremonial meeting place for a number of Aboriginal tribes.
-A great gathering had been witnessed there in 1840 by a number of the early European settlers.
+A great gathering was witnessed there in 1840 by early European settlers.

-In 1851 when gold was discovered in Victoria, fortune seekers flocked to a tent city which had been erected on the south side of the Yarra, between Emerald Hill and St Kilda Road; this was known as Canvas Town and was laid out in streets with shops, residences and pubs, all under canvas.
+In 1851 gold was discovered in Victoria.
+Fortune seekers flocked to a tent city which had been erected on the south side of the Yarra, between Emerald Hill and St Kilda Road.
+This was known as Canvas Town and was laid out in streets with shops, residences and pubs, all under canvas.
 The first land sales at Emerald Hill took place in 1852.
 In 1854 Canvas Town was dispersed and many of the inhabitants moved up to the Hill.

 The Jubilee History of South Melbourne was published to celebrate 50 years as a municipality.
 The book documents the development and progress of retail and industrial businesses within the municipality and is a valuable record of South Melbourne in the year 1905.